A guide to Zendesk licensing and pricing in 2026

 Suite Enterprise$169 per agent/monthEverything in Professional, plus up to 300 help centers, a sandbox environment for testing, custom roles, and dynamic, contextual workspaces.

-The problem with the per-agent licensing model
+Enhancing the per-agent licensing model with AI

 The eesel AI agent integrated within the Zendesk interface, demonstrating a modern alternative to traditional Zendesk licensing for AI features.